What more will it take to free Mosul from ISIS?

 "In the second phase of Mosul operations, we have used new methods in fighting ISIS militants," Lt.
 Gen. Abdul Wahab al-Saadi, commander of the liberation of the city, told CNN on Wednesday.

-"The most effective method was the night raids conducted by Iraqi troops against ISIS headquarters and portions of eastern Mosul."
+"The most effective method was the night raids conducted by Iraqi troops against ISIS headquarters and positions in eastern Mosul."

 It may be that ISIS calculated there was little to be gained by further fierce resistance in the east, given that the bridges across the Tigris were unusable.